nirajp82/Microservice/01_07_IdentityService.md

 #### What is Duende IdentityServer?
       Duende IdentityServer is an enterprise-grade identity and access management (IAM) solution for .NET applications.
 It is built on the same foundation as the open-source IdentityServer4, but with additional features, support, and licensing options for commercial use.
 Duende IdentityServer is designed to offer robust, secure, and scalable solutions for handling authentication and authorization.

+#### Explain `IdentityServerApi` Scope.
+	This SPECIAL scope.
+It is used to allow access to APIs that are part of the same application or service that is running IdentityServer itself.
+It essentially represents a special scope for local APIs that don't require external authorization but need to be protected internally.

+	Internal Authorization: When you configure an API within Duende IdentityServer, you can use this scope to restrict access to that API.
+It ensures that only clients or services with the appropriate tokens containing this scope can access the API.
 *******************************

 #### Explain what a JSON Web Token (JWT) is and how it works?